15 Christmas things to do in New York City

 If there's one thing we love to see during the holiday season, it's the beautiful lights that decorate every corner of the city.
 And the Bronx Zoo has one of the best holiday light festivals around.
 It's the Holiday Lights Festival, a fun outdoor event for the whole family that runs from 19 November to 9 January.

 The entire zoo is decorated with hundreds of huge lanterns and lanterns in the shape of the plants and animals that live in the park to create an amazing spectacle of colour, light and music to brighten up the winter nights.
-But during the Holiday Lights Festival you can also attend other events such as ice carving championships and demonstrations (at Grizzly Corner), puppet theatre (at Dancing Crane Pavilion), animal costumes (at Somba Village) or ride the Christmas train through the zoo (at Astor Court).
+But during the Holiday Lights Festival you can also attend other events:

-Don't miss the Bronx Zoo's Holiday Lights Festival post to find out what you can see during your visit and how to get your tickets.
+Book your ticket to the Bronx Zoo and don't miss out on the experience.
+Also, don't forget to read the Bronx Zoo's Holiday Lights Festival post to find out what you can see during your visit and how to get your tickets.

 Book your ticket for the Bronx Zoo